nazmisani/project-go/README.md

 > "Go is not meant to innovate programming theory.
 It's meant to innovate programming practice." - Rob Pike

-## 📜 License

-This personal learning project is available under the MIT License.

----

 <div align="center">
   <p>Happy Coding! 💻</p>
   <p>Made with ❤️ and lots of ☕</p>